 Sometimes website owners have connectivity issues, which you can take steps to correct on your own.
 But there are other times you may need to contact your hosting company if it is a technical or networking issue, hardware malfunction or more complex software issue.

-Site Speed Optimisation: How to Speed up your Website
+Site Speed Optimisation: How to speed up your website in 10 steps

 As we've mentioned, a lagging page can drastically impact your website's SEO rankings.
 Essentially, the time it takes your pages to load is determined by two primary factors: your server speed and how long it takes to load your website data, such as images, videos, codes, and plugins.